OpenScienceLabs/opensciencelabs.github.io/docs/analytics.md

-Confirm the IAM policy grants `roles/iam.workloadIdentityUser` to exactly the repository-scoped `$MEMBER`, the pool/account are not disabled, and the provider condition still rejects PRs, pushes and other branches.
+Confirm the IAM policy grants `roles/iam.workloadIdentityUser` to exactly the repository-scoped `$MEMBER`, the pool/account are not disabled, and the provider condition still rejects PRs, forks and other branches, while allowing pushes to OSL's `main` through the specified workflow.
 Check for unexpected broader impersonation bindings with the administrator.
 Cloud IAM checks cannot confirm GA4 Viewer access; verify that separately in the property's access management screen.

 Compare the last command's full resource name with `GA4_WIF_PROVIDER` in `jobs.build.env` in `.github/workflows/main.yaml`.
 Allow several minutes for IAM